Dauphine-Digital-Economics/Homework/Homework4.md

-# Homework 4 - Hardhat Deployments, NFTs and DAO Proposal
+# Homework 4 - Hardhat Deployments and DAO Proposal

 As we begin the second half of the course, we will shift away from theory and into real world web3 applications.
 This homework is divided into 2 parts - technical and community.